Choosing the best hearing aids for seniors: Tips & advice

 What are the best hearing aids for seniors?

 Hearing aids are the leading treatment option for presbycusis, but there’s no single title holder for the best hearing aids for seniors.
-There are numerous options on the market, varying in style, shape, technology and features.
+There are numerous options on the market, varying in styleshapetechnology and features.
 All those differences make hearing aids adaptable to the wide range of ways that presbycusis shows up in different people, not to mention the countless ways people live their lives.

-The most important thing you can do is to simply get a hearing aid for presbycusis—they enhance your life and help protect your health in the long term.
-Meeting with a hearing care specialist is an opportunity to see, handle and try on multiple styles of hearing aids to find the best one for you.
+The most important thing you can do is to simply get a hearing aid for hearing loss due to presbycusis—they enhance your life and help protect your health in the long term.
+Meeting with an HCP at Miracle-Ear is an opportunity to see, handle and try on multiple styles of hearing aids to find the best one for you.

 For seniors dealing with the condition, the best hearing aid for tinnitus has specifically designed modes or functions that address it.
 Hearing aids are powerful tools to help with tinnitus, whether you have hearing loss or not, as they can help amplify the sounds around you enough to override the frustrating ringing in your ears.

-The best hearing aid for severe hearing loss in seniors is often a BTE (behind-the-ear) model.
+The best hearing aid for severe hearing loss in seniors is often a BTE model.
 BTEs are generally a little bit larger than other models, but their design has come a long way in recent years, so don’t need to worry about wearing a huge, heavy unit behind your ear.
 That slightly bigger size means that BTEs can pack more powerful sound, ideal for people with severe hearing loss.

 The size of BTEs also means there’s room for additional features like rechargeable batteries and direct audio streaming technologies.
 Having severe hearing loss doesn’t mean missing out on convenient features of other hearing aids—with Miracle-Ear’s BTE models, you can get everything you want in one package.